Bridging the Gap: Unifying the Training and Evaluation of Neural Network Binary Classifiers: Method

+\textbf{Sigmoid approximation:} One approximation method for $H$, proposed by \cite{kyurkchiev2015sigmoid}, is the sigmoid function $s_0(k;p) = (1+e^{-kp})^{-1}$.
+We reparameterize $s_0$ to account for $\tau$, so that it can be used for varying thresholds: $\mathcal{H}^s(k,p,\tau) = (1+e^{-k(p-\tau)})^{-1}$.
+A challenge with the sigmoid approximation is that as $k$ increases, the sigmoid function better approximates the Heaviside function, but the derivative is close to zero over a larger range of valid inputs.
+Another challenge is that when $\tau$ is close to 0 or 1, $\mathcal{H}^s$ does not approach $H$ as the input approaches 0 or 1.
+These limitations as well as the hyperparameters $k$ and $\tau$ are further discussed in the Supplementary Material (Sec. \ref{supp:sec:heaviside-approx}).

-To approximate the Heaviside function in a simple manner while adhering to the important properties noted in the prior section, we propose a five-point linearly interpolated function as shown in Figure \ref{fig:heaviside2} (left).
-Our approximation $\mathcal{H}$ is defined over $[0, 1]$ and is parameterized by a given threshold $\tau$ and a slope parameter $\delta$, which define three linear segments with slopes: $m_1$, $m_2$, and $m_3$.
-Let $\tau_m = \text{min} \{\tau, 1-\tau\}$ in order to ensure a gradient that adheres to properties desirable for optimization via back propagation.
-Then, the slope of each line segment is defined as:
+\textbf{Linear approximation:} An alternative approximation of $H$ is a five-point linearly interpolated function (Fig. \ref{fig:end-to-end}, left).
+This approximation $\mathcal{H}^l$, is defined over $[0, 1]$ and is parameterized by a given threshold $\tau$ and a slope parameter $\delta$, which define three linear segments with slopes $m_1$, $m_2$, and $m_3$.
+The slope of each line segment is: {